All About Postmasters and Mail Superintendents

 - Negotiate labor disputes.

-These are the skills Postmasters and Mail Superintendents say are the most useful in their careers:
+Below is a list of the skills most Postmasters and Mail Superintendents say are important on the job.

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.